 BTH represents a harmless biochemical disorder.
 Its diagnosis is based on the absence of bone and hepatobiliary diseases, and its spontaneous disappearance over the next few months.
-According to our findings, it occurs in children within the first four years of life as a random finding during a routine laboratory testing as part of evaluation of intercurrent gastrointestinal and respiratory infections.
-If bone and hepatobiliary disorders are excluded and thereafter a spontaneous fall in the serum ALP activity takes place, no additional examination is required.
+According to our findings, it is happening in children within the first 4 years as a random finding during routine laboratory testing as part of evaluation of intercurrent gastrointestinal and respiratory infections.
+If bone and hepatobiliary disorders are excluded and thereafter a spontaneous fall in the serum ALP activity followed, no additional examination is required.